Fraud Blocker

 Taking the form of a series of videos, this course provides an in-depth look at an electrician’s equipment, the current projections of the career, and an ebook.

-It caters to beginners without prior knowledge of what an electrician does, meaning anyone can enjoy this class.
+It caters to beginners without prior knowledge of what an electrician does, making it accessible to anyone.

 The course is completely self-led, meaning you can take as much or as little time as you’d like.